wbcmedia/wbcmedia.github.io/2026/draft.md

 - [ ] Does Diane start with the wrong music "oh, that's for my hypnotherapy, hang on."

 - Freddie, Mrs Buttermuffin, Barclay and Barclay, Mrs Tripps and Candice are all onstage dressed for aerobics
-- Diane is at the front setting up a large ghetto-blaster
+- Diane is at the front setting up a large ghetto-blaster (or she comes on shortly?)
 - The ghosts are also about to participate

 **_Freddie_** : I thought he'd asked for an exorcism?

 **_Mrs Buttermuffin_** : I think someone's made a mistake!

+- [ ] Diane stumbles on late, Metro reference?

 **_Diane_** : OK, everyone, let's start with something to warm us all up shall we.